impermeable/waterproof-vscode/README.md

 The Waterproof vscode extension helps students learn how to write mathematical proofs.

-# Quick install instructions for Windows and Mac
+# Quick install instructions for Windows

 Install this extension and follow the installation instructions that pop up.